Gizra/circuitauction-docs/tasks_readme.md

 ### Default / Dependent tasks
 In the backend of the system, Admin can define**default tasks** that will be created automatically.
 For example: every time an item is created, tasks such as “Describe item” and "Photograph" will be created and assigned to the right staff member.
 Admin can also define **dependent tasks**.
-For example: a task to “proofread” an item can only start after the task to “Desrcribe item” is complete.
+For example: a task to “proofread” an item can only start after the task to “Describe item” is complete.